Travel Guide and Itinerary A week-end in Lisbon

 A weekend in Lisbon

-On arrival at Lisbon, start with the historic district of Baixa, as this is feasible, even if you arrive on a late afternoon flight, and many of the tourist attractions can be found in this neighbourhood, as well as an extensive range of bars and restaurants.
+Start your weekend in Lisbon in the historic district of Baixa, the city’s elegant downtown area stretching from Avenida da Liberdade to the banks of the Tagus River.
+It’s an ideal introduction to the city, especially if you arrive in the afternoon or early evening, as many of the tourist attractions can be found in this neighbourhood, as well as an extensive range of bars and restaurants.

 Rossio square

-Start on the famous “Rossio” square (“The Praça Dom Pedro IV”), which is the main central square of Lisbon and home to the “Teatro Nacional” and the “Rossio” train station.
+Start on the famous “Rossio” square (“The Praça Dom Pedro IV”), which is the main central square of Lisbon and home to the “Teatro Nacional” and the beautifully ornate “Rossio” train station.

-From here, stroll down the pedestrianised Rua Augusta to the “Arco da Rua Augusta“, (the Rua Augusta Arch and Lisbon’s equivalent to the Parisian ‘Arc de Triomphe’).
-This arch connects Rua Augusta Street with the Commerce Square (“Praça do Comércio“/ nickname – “Terreiro do Paço”) and the views from the top of the arch across the plaza, the Rua Augusta, the Cathedral, São Jorge Castle and the river Tagus are stunning.
+From here, stroll down the pedestrianised Rua Augusta to the “Arco da Rua Augusta“, (Lisbon’s equivalent to the Parisian ‘Arc de Triomphe’).
+This arch connects Rua Augusta Street with the Commerce Square (“Praça do Comércio“), one of the city’s most iconic waterfront squares.

 A week-end in Lisbon